moise-mulungu/mixed-react-projects/src/features/real-time-chat/firebase/firebase-vocab.md

 //(done) DM: todoMM: put a note here describing the difference between firebase/database and firebase/firestore

 ## firebase/database vs firebase/firestore
-Firebase provides two main modules for data storage:
-* firebase/database module - a real-time database that stores data in a JSON format and is suitable for applications requiring real-time synchronization.
+Firebase offers two distinct data storage services, Firebase Realtime Database and Firestore, each with unique features and use cases.
+* The firebase/database module, also known as Firebase Realtime Database, is an older, yet still used service providing real-time JSON data storage and synchronization
-* firebase/firestore module - a NoSQL cloud database that offers more advanced querying and scaling capabilities, making it suitable for complex applications.
+* The firebase/firestore module, or Firestore, is a modern, scalable NoSQL cloud database suitable for complex applications due to its advanced querying and scaling capabilities.

-// DM: todoMM: remove this as it is not helpful since this is always the case when choosing between two functionalities
+//(done) DM: todoMM: remove this as it is not helpful since this is always the case when choosing between two functionalities

-* note: each module has its own strengths and use cases, so choosing the appropriate one depends on the specific requirements of the application.
-DM: todoMM: is firebase/firestore a subset of firebase/database? is firebase/firestore more commonly used, or is it firebase/database an old/rarely-used module? which are you using in your real-time-chat and expense repos? incorporate your answers in the bullet onts above
+(done)DM: todoMM: is firebase/firestore a subset of firebase/database? is firebase/firestore more commonly used, or is it firebase/database an old/rarely-used module? which are you using in your real-time-chat and expense repos? incorporate your answers in the bullet points above.
+MM: redefine them in a more concise way.

 ## firebase/firestore:
 This is the Cloud Firestore module.
 It provides a flexible, scalable database for mobile, web, and server development.